-The term ‘colloquium’ refers generally to an academic meeting at which experts or specialists speak at length on a topic or on related topics and then answer questions relating to them.
-The root of colloquium is the Latin loqui, which means “to talk.”
-Discussions are what happen in colloquia where different aspects of an issue are dissected and discussed threadbare.
+The term ‘colloquium’ refers generally to an academic meeting in which experts or specialists speak at length on a topic or on related topics, and then answer questions relating to them.
+The root of colloquium is the Latin loqui, which means ‘to talk’.
+Discussions are what happen in colloquia, where different aspects of an issue are dissected and discussed threadbare.

-Our students will vouch for the fact that there is never a boring moment, for not only does the subject matter for discussion vary every week, but also the expert who deals with it.
-Week after week, students are exposed to a range of issues from a cure for cancer, to the complexities of artificial intelligence, from South Asian History to the rise of the West, from climate change to issues in cognitive and social psychology, from human rights to opportunities in cyberspace.
-The wide range of issues allows them to gauge their own interest and aptitude and choose their fields of specialisation in the second year.
+Our students will vouch for the fact that there is never a boring moment in the classes, for not only does the subject matter for discussion vary every week, but also the expert who deals with it.
+Week after week, students are exposed to a range of issues from a cure for cancer, to the complexities of Artificial Intelligence, from South Asian History to the advancement of the West, from climate change to issues in cognitive and social psychology, from human rights to opportunities in cyberspace.
+The wide range of issues allows them to gauge their own interest and aptitude, and choose their fields of specialisation in the second year.

 The very first semester at SaiU featured two-hour long sessions with former Chancellor of the University of California Nicholas Dirks, Chicago University Professor at the Harris School of Public Policy James A Robinson, German investigative journalist, who worked on the Panama Papers Frederik Obermaier , Sociologist and Political Scientist Jack Goldstone to name just a few of the distinguished academics, who interacted with the students.
 Students learnt of the issues not from a book or from a person teaching out of a book, but from the very authors, from the mouths of the movers and shakers across the world.